Rate L

 If you have to run short tests after adding new equipment or modifying or optimizing existing equipment, your power demand may rise temporarily.
 Under this option, you don’t have to pay for the excess power used during the test period(s). - Additional

-Electricity Option for large‑power customers
+Electricity Option for medium- or large‑power customers

 Hundreds of businesses are getting on board the energy shift!